About

 I’m passionate about helping people unlock their potential by learning to manage their emotions better.

-To that end, my own approach to emotional health and wellbeing comes down to two big ideas:
+To that end, my own approach to emotional health and resilience comes down to two big ideas:

 1. The Friendly Mind